-Shoreline property features were documented by photographing and noting physical features on a data sheet.
-Developed parcels were noted on field data sheets and included as a separate column in the database.
-Properties described as developed indicate the presence of buildings or other permanent structures, including roadways, boat launching sites, and recreational properties (i.e.- parks with pavilions and parking lots).
-Properties with only mowed or cleared areas, seasonal structures (such as docks or travel trailers), or unpaved pathways were not considered developed.
-Additionally, large parcels that had structures in an area far from the water's edge were not considered developed.
-The length and area of developed versus undeveloped shoreline was not calculated.
+Developed parcels were noted as a separate column in the database.
+Properties described as developed indicate the presence of buildings or other permanent structures, including roadways, boat launching sites, and recreational properties (i.e.- parks with pavilions and parking lots) as seen from video.
+The length and area of developed versus undeveloped shoreline was not possible to calculate.
 After noting development status, Cladophora was identified in the area.

 Many species of filamentous green algae are commonly found growing in the nearshore regions of lakes.
 Positive identification at the species level usually requires the aid of a microscope.
 However, Cladophora genus usually has a unique appearance and texture that is quite distinct to a trained surveyor.
 Other species of filamentous green algae can respond to an external nutrient source in much the same way as Cladophora, though their value as an indicator species is not thought to be as reliable.
-When other species occurred in especially noticeable, large, dense growths, they were recorded on the data sheets and described the same as those of Cladophora.
+When other species occurred in especially noticeable, large, dense growths, they were recorded and described the same as those of Cladophora.